-Before I even start, you can't use your outdoor grill inside, even in your garage.
+Before we even start, you can't use your outdoor grill inside, even in your garage.
 Charcoal and gas grills produce large amounts of carbon monoxide and even small amounts can kill you.
-I know this might seem obvious to you, but every year a dozen people are killed using an outdoor grill inside.
+This his might seem obvious, but every year a dozen people are killed using an outdoor grill inside.
 Indoor grilling must be done on a grill or grill pan designed for indoor grilling.

-Having said that, and feeling better about myself, it's time to dispel some of the myths about indoor grills and indoor grilling.
-First of all, unless you are using a gas powered (and vented) indoor grill you can not even get close to the flavor of outdoor grilling in an indoor appliance.
-I don't care what anyone has told you, it's just not possible.
+Having said that, it's time to dispel some of the myths about indoor grills and indoor grilling.
+First of all, unless you are using a gas powered (and vented) indoor grill, you won't really get close to the flavor of outdoor grilling in an indoor appliance.
+It's never going to be quite the same.

-Second, indoor grills don't produce safer and healthier foods.
-While outdoor grills can produce cancer-causing substances if you are not careful, so can indoor grills.
+Second, indoor grills don't necessarily produce safer and healthier foods.
+While outdoor grills can. create cancer-causing substances if you are not careful, so can indoor grills.
 Any burning of fat causes these substances to form, so take care no matter how you grill.

 Types of Indoor Grills

 Relatively inexpensive and readily available, a grill pan is a great option for indoor grilling.
-The trick is to find one that has a lot of mass to it so that it can sear better and has high ridges.
-Many grill pans are lightweight and have ridges that fail to lift food away from collecting grease.
-I strongly recommend the Lodge Cast Iron Grill Pan.
+The trick is to find one that has a lot of mass to it so that it can sear better and has high ridges (many grill pans are lightweight and have ridges that fail to lift food away from collecting grease), such as thr Lodge Cast Iron Grill Pan.
 This is heavy, has high and wide ridges, and will last for years if it is properly cared for.

 How to Grill Indoors